 "Deep strike.
 Behind enemy lines.
 The extraction is complicated.
 I just came to say goodbye."

 He was not honored with a response.
 Lilia's grim smile had no definite meaning.

 "I will pass your worries on to Luxanna when she gets back, dear."

 Garen glanced around the foyer, confirming her absence.

 Lilia's grim smile said much more now.
 Her cutting tongue added precision.

 "Noxus.
 Behind enemy lines.
 The extraction is complicated- oh Garen, do try to keep up with your sister's accomplishments."

 And just as he was about to protest, she added, "she's almost ten years younger than you, you know."
 He wished she would never speak.

-She nodded, turned, and left for whatever a socialite's work entails, adding over her shoulder, "Kill as many Noxans as you can, darling.
+No answer.
+But Lilia was satisfied.
+She turned and left for whatever a socialite's work entails, adding over her shoulder, "Kill as many Noxans as you can, darling.
 I hear they're outlawing war soon and I wouldn't want anyone thinking you didn't do your part."